-One of my roles in my district is to serve as a sponsor and facilitator for a student advisory committee to the superintendent.
+One of my roles in my district is to serve as a sponsor and facilitator for a student advisory committee to the superintendent to support student well-being.
 Each high school selects a delegation to represent the voice of their school’s student body on topics of interest identified by district leadership.
 Students do their best to research and communicate about these topics concerning their school’s context.
 It is an excellent outlet for students’ voices as they have a direct line of communication with the superintendent – most of our teachers don’t have that level of access.

 The topics selected each year by the superintendent are broad enough for students to offer their recommendations.
 For example, recent focus topics include “School Communities,” “Technology Use,” “Environmental Sustainability,” and “School Culture.”
 Among these and other annual issues, however, there is a recurring one- “Mental Health and Wellness.”
 To clarify, the repeated identification of this topic means it is one valued by both district leadership and the student advisory committee.